Transcript for video Lifetime mortgages in a nutshell

 How does our lifetime mortgage work?

-If you're over 55 and own your own home in the UK (not including the Isle of Man or the Channel Islands), you could borrow a one-off cash sum, starting from £15,000.
+If you're 55 or over and own your own home in the UK (not including the Isle of Man or the Channel Islands), you could borrow a one-off cash sum, starting from £15,000.
 Or you could borrow an initial lump sum, starting from £10,000, and set up a cash reserve of at least £5,000 to draw from when you like.
 And as it’s a loan, any money you release is tax-free.
 The amount of cash you can get will depend on factors such as your age, health and property value.
 Before you take out equity release, you'll need to speak to an equity release adviser.
 They'll provide you with a personalised illustration and talk you through the benefits, costs and risks.

 We offer a fixed interest rate unique to your personal situation, and that rate will never change.
 If you choose to take a smaller initial lump sum and set up a cash reserve, we’ll offer you an interest rate for the lump sum.
 Then each time you dip into your cash reserve, you’ll get the interest rate that applies at the time.
 You'll only be charged interest on the money you borrow, and you won’t have to make any monthly repayments.